Falco: Runtime Threat Detection with eBPF

 - Write to

-/etc: a process modifies sensitive files. - Binary executed from
+/etc: a process modifies sensitive system files. - Binary executed from

-/tmp: classic dropper pattern. - Unexpected outbound connection: container calls an unknown IP.
+/tmp: classic malware dropper pattern. - Unexpected outbound connection: the container calls an unknown IP.

 - Privilege change: a process escalates to root without it being its usual CMD.